| | FCC Notice of Apparent Liability - Unlicensed Operations

 from which the unlicensed broadcasts were emanating.

-14. Subsequently, on December 2, 1999, Commission personnel
+14. Subsequently, on December 2, 1999, Commission personnel again monitored the unlicensed transmissions from the same

 warehouse.
 On that same date, Commission personnel